 What could be the reasons behind resistance?
 Let’s look at that next.

 In my view, there are two leading papers to discuss when it comes to innovation resistance.
 First is Sheth and Ram’s “Consumer resistance to innovations: the marketing problem and its solutions” paper and Kleijnan et al “An exploration of consumer resistance to innovation and its antecedents“.
 We can get a great literature review from the later, and the foundations from the first.

 Sheth and Ram’s view

-Sheth and Ram identified resistance emerges for two main reasons.
-First there is the potential for high level of changes in the consumer’s day to day living.
-Secondly the innovation may conflict with the users existing belief system.
+Sheth and Ram identified that resistance emerges for two main reasons.
+First, there is the potential for high-level of changes in the consumer’s day to day living.
+Secondly, the innovation may conflict with the users existing belief system.
 They saw resistance as being caused by barriers.
 And that led them to the reasons shown in Figure.
-Based around two broad classifications of functional and psychological barriers.
+Based on two broad classifications of functional and psychological barriers.

 This paper came out in 1989.
-Let’s jump forwards twenty years and see how things have evolved.
+Let’s jump forward twenty years and see how things have evolved.

 Kleijnan et al view

 The Kleijnan et al paper is really interesting to read.
 We find a comprehensive literature survey updating us from Sheth and Ram’s initial views.
 And we find an updated set of 7 reasons (shown in Figure 5) behind resistance.

 Let’s quickly explore each of them.
 My discussion is based quite heavily on Table 1 in Kleijnan et al’s paper.
 That summarises many studies and findings and links to what type of resistance they drive.
 That will be useful in the section after this.
 The first four antecedents to innovation resistance are usually grouped as risks.